Dageus/Dageus/README.md

 ### Beyond the Terminal

-When I'm not writing Go, tweaking Nix configs[cite: 2], or debugging distributed consensus:
 - Playing the **piano** for the last 9 years and counting.

-- Tracking anything related to **cars**, automotive engineering, and racing.
+- Tracking anything related to cars, music and movies.

 - Managing my self-hosted services and discovering new tools for my future data-hoarding obsession (once hardware prices allow it).

 ---